fcayman/cayman-framework/README.md

 - Fast Compose navigation routes building - declare route, argument names and argument types
 - Simple work with Firebase Authentication via Google, E-Mail or SMS
 - Simple work with Firebase Firestore - just use Cayman Firestore
-- Simple work with audio capturing, camera and logging - and you can sent logs from Cayman Log to your remote server or firestore database before
+- Simple work with audio capturing, camera and logging - and you can sent logs from Cayman Log to your remote server or firestore database
 - Use base Compose UI Kit contains buttons, text fields, switches, checkboxes and more - just declare your color palette or use default

 **READY (BACKLOG)**